 Raw materials for construction are generally sand, cement, bricks, wood, high-density iron and steel roads, tiles, and marbles.
-At the site, activities like sieving the sand, cement mixing, cutting, and shaping of bricks, tiles, marbles, woodcutting, and finishing, etc are carried out till the building is nearly finished.
+Activities like sieving the sand, cement mixing, cutting, and shaping of bricks, tiles, marbles, woodcutting, and finishing, etc continue at the site till the completion of major construction.
 It generates fine particulate matter that can easily penetrate through the respiratory system.

 Construction and Demolition (C&D) Waste

-Demolition of older sites generate air particulate pollution.
-Construction and Demolition waste rule 2016, CPCB, India states that loading and unloading of C&D waste, incoming and outgoing vehicles, and machinery used in C&D operations causes air particulate pollution which should be monitored and mitigated effectively.
+Demolition of older sites generates air particulate pollution.
+Construction and Demolition waste rule 2016, CPCB, India states that loading and unloading of C&D waste, incoming and outgoing vehicles, and machinery used in C&D operations causes air particulate pollution.
+This should be monitored and mitigated effectively.

 Road construction including state highways, national highways also acts as fugitive sources for the dust pollution.
-Highway construction and widening are the activities that registered the highest growth which in return if not planned properly will be responsible for the increased particulate pollution.
+Highway construction and widening are the activities that registered the highest growth.
+However, if unplanned, they will be responsible for the increased particulate pollution.

 Why Air Quality monitoring at Construction Sites important?